- A big bang ERP implementation is a strategy where all modules and offices transition to the new ERP system simultaneously.

 If you have multiple sites or business units, a phased ERP implementation is usually the most practical.
 However, if you’re at the helm of a smaller organization and are willing to assume the risk of a big bang approach in ERP, you may be able to enjoy a faster and more cost-effective project.

-Looking for an implementation partner as you make this decision?
-Our ERP consultants can help you determine an implementation strategy that aligns with your ERP project goals.
-Request a free consultation below.
+Looking for a trusted partner as you make this decision?
+Our ERP implementation consultants can help you determine an implementation strategy that aligns with your ERP project goals.
+Request a free consultation below to learn more.